-- 13. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, of the Prince George's County Code requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading or building permit for more than 5,000 square feet of disturbance.
+- 14. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, of the Prince George's County Code requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading or building permit for more than 5,000 square feet of disturbance.
 Properties zoned M-X-T are required to provide a minimum of 10 percent of the gross tract area in TCC.
-The property covered in this DSP is 53.95 acres; however, only 11.38 acres are listed in the TCC schedule.
-The TCC schedule should be revised to calculate the requirements based on the total gross acreage.
-The submitted TCC schedule shows approximately 1.29 acres, out of the disturbed area, is covered in tree canopy through proposed landscaping.
-A condition has been included in the Recommendation section of this report to correct the schedule. - 14.
+The area of this DSP is 11.42 acres and the TCC schedule only represents 11.38 acres; however, the schedule shows 1.19 acres of canopy proposed through landscaping, which exceeds the requirement of 1.14 acres.
+The TCC schedule should be revised to correct the total gross acreage.
+A condition has been provided herein to correct the schedule. - 15.
 Referral Comments: The subject application was referred to the concerned agencies and divisions and the referral comments are summarized, as follows: - a.
-Historic Preservation and Archeological Review-In a memorandum dated January 22, 2020 (Stabler to Zhang), incorporated herein by reference, HPC provided a review of all applicable conditions attached to prior approvals pertinent to the review of this DSP, and the Vegetation Management Plan for the Melford Environmental Setting has been included in the findings of this report.
-Based on that review, HPC concludes that the materials and the color palettes of the proposed buildings are compatible with the historic character of the Melford Historic Site, and the Vegetation Management Plan will promote the health and protection of healthy historic specimen trees within the Melford Historic Site and provide a plan for the continued maintenance of the grounds.
-HPC recommends that the Planning Board approve DSP-19052, The Mansions at Melford and the applicant's Vegetation Management Plan with no conditions. - b.
-Community Planning-In a memorandum dated January 16, 2020 (D'Ambrosi to Zhang), incorporated herein by reference, the Community Planning Division offered a discussion of the DSP's conformance with Plan 2035, and indicated that master plan conformance is not required for this application. - c.
-Transportation-In a memorandum dated January 17, 2020 (Burton to Zhang), incorporated herein by reference, the Transportation Planning Section provided an analysis of transportation-related conditions of previous approvals and concluded that on-site traffic circulation and parking is acceptable, and all transportation conditions have been adequately addressed. - d.
-Subdivision Review-In a memorandum dated January 21, 2020 (Sievers to Zhang), incorporated herein by reference, the Subdivision and Zoning Section provided an analysis of the applicable conditions attached to PPS 4-16006 that are relevant to the review of this DSP, as included in Finding 9 above, as well as the following summarized discussion:
+Historic Preservation-The Planning Board has reviewed and adopts the memorandum dated December 9, 2022 (Stabler and Smith to Burke), incorporated herein by reference, in which the Historic Preservation Commission (HPC) reviewed DSP-19052 at its January 21, 2020 meeting.
+The HPC voted 4-1 to recommend approval, with no conditions, to the Planning Board for its review.
+DSP-19052-01 made minor revisions to the nine multifamily residential buildings and one clubhouse building. - The 2022 Approved Bowie-Mitchellville and Vicinity Master Plan contains goals and policies related to historic preservation (pages 156-165) and have been adequately addressed through the review of previously approved development plans.
+The Historic Preservation Section staff recommended approval of DSP-19052-02, without conditions. - b.
+Community Planning-The Planning Board has reviewed and adopts the memorandum dated November 29, 2022(Lester to Burke), incorporated herein by reference, in which the Community Planning Division offered information regarding conformance with Plan 2035, and indicated that master plan conformance is not required for this application. - c.
+Transportation-The Planning Board has reviewed and adopts the memorandum dated January 4, 2023 (Ryan to Burke), incorporated herein by reference, in which the Transportation Planning Section provided an analysis of transportation-related findings and conditions of previous approvals and concluded that on-site traffic circulation and parking is acceptable, and all transportation conditions have been adequately addressed. - d.
+Subdivision-The Planning Board has reviewed and adopts the memorandum dated December 22, 2022 (Vatandoost to Burke), incorporated herein by reference, in which the Subdivision Section provided an analysis of the applicable conditions from PPS 4-16006 that are relevant to the review of this DSP, as included in Finding 9 above. - A Final Plat of Subdivision, 5-20110, subsequent to the approval of PPS 4-16006 and DSP-19052-01, for nine parcels shown on this DSP (Parcels DD, EE, FF, GG, HH, JJ, KK, LL, and MM), was approved by the Planning Board on July 8, 2021, but was not recorded.
+Approval of the Plat 2 mylar has been invalidated per Section 24-119(f)(2) of the prior Subdivision Regulations, since the approved mylar has not been recorded within 180 days following the Planning Board's notice of approval.
+A condition is provided herein requiring that the property must be platted with the lotting pattern shown on this DSP, prior to the expiration of the PPS on April 6, 2023.